ibuildthecloud/docker-networking-notes/README.md

 ##### Primary IP address

 A container in a network will be provided a primary IP address.
-A container may have multiple IP addresses assigned across multiple interfaces, but one IP address per Docker Network will be consider it's primary IP address.
+A container may have multiple IP addresses assigned across multiple interfaces, but one IP address per Docker Network will be consider its primary IP address.
 If the container communicates this IP to another container in the network, it will be addressable from the other container.
 This means that if container A has a primary IP address of 192.168.0.2, container B in the same network will be guaranteed that it can access container A using 192.168.0.2.
 This implies that communication within a Docker Network will not go through some IP address translation layer that obscures the actually listening IP of the container.

 #### Discoverability